- Alcohol Deterrents Clinical Trials

 Listings Sponsored By:

-Status: Active, not recruiting Start Date: August 2000 Completion Date: July 2007
+Status: Not yet recruiting Start Date: June 2013 Completion Date: September 2014

 OBJECTIVES: I. Determine the bacteriological activity of amithiozone against Mycobacterium avium complex (MAC) pulmonary disease.
 II.
 Define the ability of amithiozone to improve clinical outcomes in patients with MAC infection.
 III. [more...]
 Determine the safety and tolerance of amithiozone with chronic dosing in these patients.
 IV.
 Assess the contribution of clarithromycin, streptomycin, rifampin, ethambutol, kanamycin, and amithiozone in the treatment of pulmonary MAC infection.